Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/react-native/index.md

 --8<-- "includes/sdk-rn/rn-notification.md"

+--8<-- "includes/size/browser.md"
+    For example you can search `@amplitude/react-native@2.16.1`.

 ## Compatibility Matrix

 The following matrix lists the support for Amplitude React Native SDK version for [different versions of React Native and React Native CLI](https://github.com/react-native-community/cli).